 When you think of Maui, you envision an island with turquoise waters, hula dancers, fantastic weather, and stunning sunsets and sunrises.

 Whether going as a family or a couple, Maui has something for people of all ages.
-From museums and parks to breathtaking beaches and stunning views, there’s so much that can make an excellent backdrop for your photos and exquisite cuisine.
+From museums and parks to beautiful beaches and breathtaking views, there are many things that can make a great background for your photos and delicious food.

 Let’s explore the most mesmerizing experiences you must not miss in Maui.

 16 Things You Must Do While Visiting Maui

 Since Maui is an island, it’s given that you will be able to participate in a lot of water sports activities, such as surfing, rowing, kayaking, and boating.
 So, get acquainted with these activities to make your experience more fun.

 In addition, do check out www.watersportswhiz.com, as it has all the resources you need to get started.

 Wear a Flowered Lei

 Are you even in Maui if you are not welcomed with a fresh garland of flowers on your neck?
 This is something we see in most movies.
 You, too, would expect to receive the same treatment they advertise.

 You will also find garland made with Kukui Nut lei, which is better as it lasts longer.
 So, just wear one of these and make a beautiful start to your Maui vacation!